Can you see the Northern Lights in Scotland? (2024/2025)

 Be vigilant

-Know what the Nothern Lights look like
+Know what the Northern Lights look like

 The Northern Lights are created by the Earth’s spectra of gases and the height in the atmosphere where the collision of particles from the sun and the Earth’s gases takes place.